GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 **Status:** Complete
 **Author:** Greg Stanton

 These notes take the reader from _zero_ (no knowledge of WebGL2 or GLSL) to _hero_ (confidence in everything from low-level state management to 3D graphics production).
 Brief explanations of prerequisite concepts are provided.
 Following the prerequisite material, the notes introduce the fundamentals of WebGL2 and GLSL in a natural order, chunking concepts and syntax into a Q&A format, suitable for spaced-repetition practice with software like [Anki](https://apps.ankiweb.net/).
 Projects are integrated throughout, with solution code, to provide practice applying ideas as soon as they’re introduced.
+At the end, recommendations on leveraging your new skills is provided, including an annotated list of links to high-quality projects and advanced resources.

 # Background
 This guide focuses on the _programmable geometry pipeline_—creating form and color through code, logic, and mathematics.
 It covers the irreducible minimum required to build a 3D engine from scratch.
 While it establishes the foundation for all graphics tasks, it does not cover external asset management (like texture image loading), focusing instead on the state machine and the vertex/fragment logic essential for procedural graphics and tools like the [RMF Engine](https://github.com/GregStanton/proposal-rmf-engine).
 Before diving into the programmable geometry pipeline, we'll make sure we have the prerequisite concepts and skills in place.